 Under the Mosaic Law, the person who brought the animal for sacrifice, also killed the animal, confessing his sins over it’s head, or making his vow, or giving his thanks - depending on the purpose for the offering.
 In Ezekiel’s vision, the priests kill the animals, (and skin and dress them).
 The priests then burn them on the Alter in the Court of Sacrifice.

-The people stand in the outer court, looking in through the gates.
-They never enter the Court of Sacrifices (Ezek.
-46:3).
+The “people” never enter the Court of Sacrifices (Ezek 46:3).
+They stand in the outer court, looking in through the gates.

 In Ezekiel’s vision, the “former priests” are demoted to the role of Levites (44:10-14).
-We assume these “former priests” served under the “first covenant,” were sinful, then later repented and were forgiven.
+These “former priests” may be from “the rest of the dead.”
+Or they may be priests who served under the “first covenant,” were sinful, then later repented and were forgiven.
 They “have charge of the Temple” (40:45).
-The term “Levites” referred to non-priests, who were not descended from Aaron, but rather from Levi’s other sons Gershon, Kohath and Merari.
-The Levites took care of maintenance tasks and moving tasks for the Tabernacle and later the Temple.
+The term “Levites” (in the Torah) referred to non-priests, who were not descended from Aaron, but rather from Levi’s other sons Gershon, Kohath and Merari.
+The Levites took care of maintenance tasks and moving tasks, for the Tabernacle and later the Temple.

 The “priests” of Ezekiel’s vision are all from the line of Zadok (40:46, 44:15-16, 44:46).
 “The priests of the sons of Zadok” are described as “sanctified, who have kept My charge, who did not go astray as the Levites went astray . . .”
 (48:11).

 We know that all those from the “first resurrection” at the Glorious Return, will become “priests of God and of Christ” (Rev. 20:5-6).
-I believe these redeemed are represented as priests of Zadok’s line, in Ezekiel’s Temple vision.
-Priests from the line of Zadok, were faithful to King David during the rebellion of Absolom, and the saints of Christ (who become priests) are faithful to The Son of David - King Yeshua Messiah.
+I believe those from the “first resurrection” are represented in Ezekiel’s vision, as priests of Zadok’s line.
+Priests from the line of Zadok, were faithful to King David during the rebellion of Absolom, and the saints of Christ (who become priests) were faithful to The Son of David - King Yeshua Messiah.